BriceShatzer/blog/README.md

 I also admittedly lack a degree of emotional intelligence, which means I can inadvertently say or act in a way that is far more abrasive or biting than I had intended.

-Both these are things I'm continually working on.
+Both of these are things I'm continually working on.

 That being said, if I ever do or say anything that makes you feel uncomfortable or is negatively impacting you, tell me.
 Preferably like [this](#feedback).